- Club Info

-We THANK YOU for the constant hard work done throughout this past season.
+We THANK YOU for the constant hard work done throughout the season.
 We are very proud of all of you and look forward to having you back for the upcoming season.
 Stay tuned for upcoming courses and meetings.

 Make sure to check out all of RHSC's referee pages: